Sneez/weather-app/README.md

 # weather-app

 This is a simple, single page weather app styled for mobile and built in VueJS.
 It leverages the Open Weather Map and Google Place APIs to show the user the weather and forecast for their current location on page load.
-The user can then enter any city on Earth with Google Place Autocomplete and immediately see the current weather and forecast for that location.
+The user can then enter any city on Earth with Google Place Autocomplete and immediately see the current weather and 7-day forecast for that location.
 Upon selecting an autocomplete option, the app gets the geo coordinates returned from the Google API and uses those coordinates to make a request to the Open Weather Map API.
+The forecasts at the bottom of the page are horizontally scrollable!

 ![Alt text](./src/assets/examples/minneapolis.PNG?raw=true "Minneapolis")
 ![Alt text](./src/assets/examples/winnipeg.PNG?raw=true "Winnipeg")